 We have seen both Samsung and Huawei add the ability to use Android in a desktop-like experience with either a dock or a cable, but it looks like they won't be alone for long.
 A new setting in Developer Options known as "Force desktop mode" lets you connect your phone to an external monitor and interact with apps in freeform mode.

 What's interesting is that it is compatible with Chromecast, which means you can connect to a television wirelessly.
 This includes Android TV set-top boxes and televisions, which come with Google Cast functionality built-in.
+However, at launch, it only works with a USB-C to HDMI or USB-C to DisplayPort adapter.
+Also, the phone must support video output over USB-C.

 Android 10 is borrowing from Samsung and bringing freeform windows to stock Android.
 These windows are small rectangles which are overlaid on top of other apps.
 Unlike Picture-in-Picture mode, which is limited in size, you can increase these windows to whatever size you need, and it doesn't require the app to include support.